SelaseKay/-open-browser/README.md

 # open-browser
 Open Browser is node script that listens on events using socket.io.
-The aim is to receive web links from a client and open them on the host server.
+The aim is to receive web links from a client and open them in a browser on the host server.